alexandremandim/uphold-bot/README.md

   - Environment variables can be defined directly in terminal or .env file
   - POSTGRES_HOST, POSTGRES_USER, POSTGRES_PORT, POSTGRES_PASSWORD
 - Execute `npm run createdb` to create a database and a table in PostgreSQL server
+- Execute `npm install` to install dependencies

 ### **Execute bot from docker containers**

-If you want to execute with docker containers you just **need to define environment variables**.
+If you want to execute with docker containers you just **need to define some environment variables**.
 PostgreSQL server and database/table creation are docker's responsibility

 - Environment variables needed: POSTGRES_USER, POSTGRES_PASSWORD